 - A complete detailed report on the activities of the preceding 3 years;

 - Audited copy of the financial statement, Income-Expenditure details, P&L Account, and cash flow statement of the preceding 3 years;

-- Certified True Copy or CTC of the resolution passed by the governing body authorized by the NGO;
+- Certified original copy of the resolution passed by the governing body authorized by the NGO;

-- Certificate obtained under the Sections 80G and 12A of Income Tax Act.
-Sections 80G and 12A provide certain tax exemption to the NGOs under the Income tax Act of India.
+- Certificate obtained under Section 80G and 12A of Income Tax Act.
+Section 80G and 12A provide certain tax exemptions to the NGOs under the Income-tax Act of India.

-- This gives way to the form for the association where the applicant is required to fill out the relevant details along with the necessary attachments containing the documents which are as follows:
+- To start the new Registration, the applicant needs to file the FC-3 application; then, the applicant is required to fill out the relevant details along with the necessary attachments containing the documents, which are as follows:

 - Association Address;